Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Introduction

-The growth of high-quality epitaxial $a$-axis films is challenging: differently from the $c$-axis counterpart, $a$-axis grains nucleate at rather low deposition temperatures \cite{miletto2000competition}, which favor the growth of less homogeneous films, with poor crystallinity \cite{hwang1990application}.
-In addition, to explore the effect of CuO$_2$ confinement on the phase diagram of cuprates, one needs to vary the doping level in a controlled way: this is troublesome even for $c$-axis oriented films.
+The growth of high-quality epitaxial $a$-axis films is however challenging: differently from the $c$-axis counterpart, $a$-axis grains nucleate at rather low deposition temperatures \cite{miletto2000competition}, which favor the growth of less homogeneous films, with poor crystallinity \cite{hwang1990application}.
+Despite considerable efforts to produce optimally-doped films and heterostructures of high quality \cite{eom1990epitaxial, luo1991axis, inam1991properties, hontsu1992axis, mukaida1992growth, hamet1992axis, mukaida1993plane, suzuki1993anisotropic, ito1994superconductivity, mahajan1994growth, park1994growth, sung1995superconducting, trajanovic1996grain, trajanovic1997resistivity, fuchs1997growth, baghdadi2017study, sueyoshi2019flux, suyolcu2021axis}, the impact of CuO$_2$ confinement on the cuprate phase diagram requires the growth of underdoped films, where the majority of local orders manifest \cite{keimer2015quantum, fradkin2015colloquium}.
+Therefore, achieving controlled variation of the doping level is crucial, while maintaining the anisotropic characteristics of the bulk material, i.e., growing fully detwinned samples.
+These tasks are challenging even for $c$-axis oriented films and have never been successfully executed with $a$-axis oriented films.

-We have previously reported the growth of high quality optimally doped $a$-axis oriented YBCO thin films \cite{baghdadi2017study}.
-In this work we present the properties of $a$-axis oriented YBCO thin films, at various doping level from the optimally doped down to the insulating state, obtained by a careful oxygen annealing procedure.
-X-ray diffraction (XRD) analysis show that the films are fully detwinned, implying the presence of CuO chains, aligned throughout the sample along the in-plane $b$ direction.
+We have previously reported the growth of high quality optimally doped $a$-axis oriented YBa$_2$Cu$_3$O$_{7-\delta}$ (YBCO) thin films \cite{baghdadi2017study}.
+In this work we present the properties of $a$-axis oriented YBCO thin films, at various doping levels from the optimally doped down to the insulating state, obtained by a careful oxygen annealing procedure.
+X-ray diffraction (XRD) analysis shows that the films are fully detwinned, implying the presence of CuO chains, aligned throughout the sample along the in-plane $b$ direction.
 By varying the film thickness up to 800 nm, we have verified the dominant role of strain in this peculiar system.
 We find that the unit cell differs from the bulk even at dimensions of several hundreds of nanometers.
-The resistance vs temperature measurements show that the films are characterized by rather homogeneous superconducting properties; the strong in-plane anisotropy of the resistance, comparable already for rather thick films to the best results achieved on detwinned single crystals, leads to the possibility of a modified ground state induced by the confinement in few-unit-cell thick films.
+The resistance vs temperature measurements are characterized by sharp superconducting transitions, showing that the superconducting properties of the films are rather homogeneous.
+We observe a strong in-plane anisotropy of the resistance, comparable, also for rather thick films, to the best results achieved on detwinned single crystals.
+This opens up the possibility of studying potential modifications of the ground state induced by confinement in films with only a few unit cells in thickness.